The Adult Program

 Beginner/Intermediate Ballet with Mané Rebelo-Plaut - 7:15pm - 8:45pm

-Beginner/Intermediate Contemporary: This Contemporary class is a beginning-intermediate level class geared toward understanding a technical, grounded, direct approach to movement.
+Beginner/Intermediate Contemporary (Cancelled until further notice): This Contemporary class is a beginning-intermediate level class geared toward understanding a technical, grounded, direct approach to movement.
 Each class will include a guided warm up, stretch, basic technique exercises, and a sequence of unique movement patterns and simple phrase-work.
 Class will act as a safe place to explore and experience the "whole being" through experimental improvisations, somatic principles and group compositions.
 We will understand the way the body moves through sensation, instinct and musicality.

 Beginner Ballet: For adults with at least 2 years of ballet experience.
 Classes will focus on building ballet vocabulary, technique, and placement.

 Beginner/Intermediate Ballet: For adults looking to bridge the gap between Beginner and Intermediate Ballet classes.
 Classes will focus on building vocabulary, speed and longer exercises.

 Intermediate Ballet: For adults with at least 3 years of recent ballet training and for professionals looking to maintain and improve their technique.

 Advanced Ballet: For adults skilled in ballet technique, with a full vocabulary and understanding of movement.
 Classes will focus on refining and maintaining technique.